 Synopsis: Crystallization and diffraction studies of the HIRAN domain of human HLTF are reported.

 Synopsis: Diffraction data from crystals of zebrafish (D. rerio) 2-microglobulin type I and type II (Dare-2m-I and Dare-2m-II) were collected to 1.6 and 1.9 Å resolution, respectively.

 Synopsis: The crystal packing of N,N'-diacetylchitobiose deacetylase from P. furiosus varied depending on the presence of cadmium and whether the native protein or its selenomethionine derivative was used.
 The cadmium complex was involved in the crystal contacts in Cd-containing conditions.

 Synopsis: The crystal structure of the catalytic domain of human dual-specificity phosphatase 7 (C232S) is presented at 1.67 Å resolution.

 Synopsis: Superoxide dismutases (SODs) catalyze the conversion of superoxide to molecular oxygen, thus protecting organisms against toxic radicals.
 Iron-dependent SODs from T. cruzi, L. major and B. bovis exist as multiple isoforms with distinct structural features.

-Synopsis: Hookworm platelet inhibitor belongs to the cysteine-rich/antigen-5/pathogenesis-related-1 (CAP) protein family.
-It has been linked with integrin-antagonist, antiplatelet activity found in extracts of A. caninum hookworms.
+Synopsis: Hookworm platelet inhibitor belongs to the cysteine-rich/antigen-5/pathogenesis-related 1 (CAP) protein family.
+It has been linked to integrin-antagonist, antiplatelet activity found in extracts of A. caninum hookworms.